What are you forgiveness? What do you really mean? How do I embody you?

 He would call me words such as 'abusive' and out of control (yes, the "too much" bitch).
 And his continuing to silence me would just turned me into an even crazier witch!
 Haha - I knew this was not about him though, it was a necessary journey of letting die the 'Nice Girl' archetype.
 Part of the beauty of anger, you see, is that the little good girl that got taken advantage of, she goes right to sleep and the Bitch, who is not afraid to speak her boundaries, she wakes up.

 If you are feeling angry - honey, there is a reason for it.
 Something inside of you is being triggered and is wanting to be acknowledged.
 The feminine in her wildness and rawness has been suppressed for centuries.
 We were just in a covert and rather chilling way.
 Of course, I am not advocating for us to all go around screaming at one another and, as Angela says, “spew our childhood traumas and past life tortures onto people” and call that healthy expression.
 What we can, and must do, however, is ALLOW ourselves to feel the full range of our emotions.
 The full expression of the wild and untamed *woman.
 Become aware of the times that you are feeling constricted in your body (controlled) because that may very well lead to violence - an internal violence that implodes and kills the voice of your inner knowing.
 The part of you that is screaming for you to listen.
 The part of you that knows the truth even though everyone around you is telling you otherwise.
 We have to see and feel and taste and smell the ‘good,’ the ‘bad,’ the destructive and the constructive.
 Life, death, rebirth.
 I keep coming back round to this very simple law of nature.
 Without rage (which is fire), which is destruction, there is no death and without death, there is no rebirth.
 And as we are one with nature (not just a kumbaya thing to say), we too experience these cycles within our own lives.
 And so I invite you to let your anger light the fire to your own death so you too may experience rebirth.
 Because rebirth is forgiveness.
 And forgiveness is freedom.
 When I accepted my fate and my souls choice to go through these experiences in my life, that is all they became.
 Experiences.
 Trainings for my warrior spirit to feel and expand and die and be reborn.
 I am no longer attached to the story and to the need for revenge or justice.
-Of course, justice is sweet, but I leave that up to the Goddess.
-For now, I have my own work to focus on, which includes packing my bags to head out for a week of nature and digital detox, making nourishing infusions and preparing for my 2020 WOMANAWAKE Course.
+I unlock the cage around my body and soul and focus on what beauty is to be made of this suffering.
+What life and art is to be birthed from this death?
 From my forgiving heart to yours, A.M *Woman includes man.
 By its very etymology: Fe(male).
 Wo(men) - When I say woman.
 I am speaking to man too. <3